spectral-hooper/Solar-Intelligence-System-SIS/README.md

 Finally, the system compiles all the raw numbers and uses an integrated LLM Agent (Google Gemini 2.5 Flash).
 The AI analyzes the data and generates a readable, human-friendly scientific report for the operator, summarizing the magnetic topology, temperature gradients, and potential flare risks.

 📁 Repository Structure
+main_files_for_manual_start/ — Source code directory for manual execution.

-`sis_gui_app_v2.py` — The front-end desktop application.
+sis_gui_app_v2.py — The front-end desktop application.
 Built with PySide6, featuring a mission-control dashboard and live console.

-`NEW_solar_analyzer_SIS_v8_fixed.py` — The heavy backend containing the XGBoost router, physical formulas, and Gemini API integration.
+NEW_solar_analyzer_SIS_v8_fixed.py — The heavy backend containing the XGBoost router, physical formulas, and Gemini API integration.

-`xgb_model.pkl` — The pre-trained weights for our AI Router.
+xgb_model.pkl — The pre-trained weights for our AI Router.

-`SIS_Runs/` — The automated workspace folder where all generated dashboards, CSVs, and AI reports are saved.
+SIS_Runs/ — The automated workspace folder where all generated dashboards, CSVs, and AI reports are saved.

+LICENSE — Proprietary licensing document.

+⚖️ License & Copyright
+© 2026 SpectrumTeam.
+All rights reserved.

-Created by SpectrumTeam for the AEROO Space AI Competition 2026.
+This is a proprietary closed-source B2B product.
+The source code is published strictly for architectural review by the AEROO Space AI Competition jury.
+Protected by Kazpatent (Registration Number: 69497).

+You may not copy, modify, distribute, or reverse-engineer this software.
+For full details, see the LICENSE file in the root directory.